Management IgnitionIgnite the potential in your team

 Get two outputs

-Something to share with your team member — and coaching notes that develop your own management practice.
+Something to share with your team member, and coaching notes that develop your own leadership practice at the same time.

 04